DeepOSets: Non-Autoregressive In-Context Learning with Permutation-Invariance Inductive Bias: Methods

-{\em DeepONet} is a neural network architecture for learning operators between function spaces~\cite{lu2021d}, which possesses a universal approximation guarantee~\cite{chen1995universal}.
-A DeepONet consists of a branch network and a trunk network (see the right side of \cref{fig:model}).
-In our use case, the branch network takes the training data $D_n$ and encodes this information into a feature vector $b_1,\ldots,b_p$.
-The trunk network, on the other hand, takes the input $\v{x}_{query}$ at which the output function $\Phi(D_n)$ is to be evaluated, where $\Phi$ is a supervised learning operator, and computes a feature vector $t_1,\ldots,t_p$.
-The final output of the DeepONet is obtained by taking the dot product of feature vectors from the branch and trunk networks.
-The approximation can be written as:
+A DeepONet consists of a branch network and a trunk network (see the right side of Fig.~\ref{fig:model}).
+The branch network takes the input $X$ and encodes this information into a feature vector $b_1,\ldots,b_p$.
+The trunk network, on the other hand, takes a query point $\v{x}$ at which the output is to be evaluated, and computes a feature vector $t_1,\ldots,t_p$.
+The final output of the DeepONet is obtained by taking the dot product of these feature vectors and adding a bias term:

 where $\v{w} = \{\v{w}_{br},\v{w}_{tr},b_0\}$ comprise the neural network weights.
 This can be thought as a basis expansion approximation, where the trunk network computes adaptive basis functions, and the branch network computes the expansion coefficients.
 The bias term $b_0$, while not strictly necessary, often enhances performance.